tildearrow/furnace/demos/README.md

 - Nintendo covers are frowned upon
 - big label music covers also are discouraged

-tildearrow also accepts demo songs in the .DMF format as well as the .FUR format.
+tildearrow also accepts demo songs in the .dmf format as well as the .fur format.

 thank you for contributing!